 - Bring any discrepancies in match record to a referee or tournament organizer’s attention immediately.

-- Have a Brawlhalla account geared up and ready to go on the appropriate regional server, including having any legends you might want to use.
+- Have a Hearthstone account geared up and ready to go on the appropriate regional server, including having any cards you might want to use.

 - Refrain from enrolling in tournaments you’re not allowed to participate in.

 - Be familiar with whichever rules the tournament organizer is using.